-Feeding & Swallowing Disorders Program
+Feeding and Swallowing Disorders Program

 The Pediatric Feeding and Swallowing Disorders Program at CDRC serves children from birth to 21 years of age who are experiencing feeding and swallowing challenges.